gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/dict4.md

 class TestScript(unittest.TestCase):
     def test_0(self):
-        # it should remove any properties with values that are numbers less than num
+        # it should remove any keys with values that are integers less than target
         dictionary = {'a': 8, 'b': 6, 'c':'montana', 'd': -3}
-        number = 5
+        target = 5
         result = {'a': 8, 'b': 6, 'c':'montana'}

-        self.assertEqual(main.remove_numbers_less_than(number, dictionary), result,
+        self.assertEqual(main.remove_integers_less_than(target, dictionary), result,
-        msg = 'should remove any properties with values that are numbers less than num')
+        msg = 'should remove any keys with values that are integers less than target')

 ```